 Founded in 1995, Chicago Trading Company (CTC) is a derivatives trading firm that specializes in market trading across a variety of products, services, and strategies.
 CTC actively trades in a broad spectrum of asset classes, including equities, interest rates, and commodities.
-Their trading desks are open 20 hours a day, six days a week, and they are recognized as a leading provider of liquidity and pricing on numerous derivatives exchanges around the world.
+Its trading desks are open 20 hours a day, six days a week, and the company is recognized as a leading provider of liquidity and pricing on numerous derivatives exchanges around the world.

 Before implementing PagerDuty, Rotta’s team experienced several challenges, including: